anima-wg/brski-discovery/draft-ietf-anima-brski-discovery.md

 service announcements only loosely track aliveness of a service process.

 In typical implementations, service announcement may be activated when the service process starts, and stopped, when it stops.
-Problems such as a hanging/unresponsible service process will not be reflected in the service announcement setup.
+Problems such as a hanging (unresponsive) service process will not be reflected in the service announcement setup.
 In addition, caching of service announcements, such as through the DNS TTL field are a further possible cause of assuming service aliveness that is not correct.
 Only actual